If you can read, you can cook!

--I once forgot to put the coffee pot under the machine before flipping the switch and wandering out of the room.
-I returned a few minutes later to the sight of coffee spewing out of the machine, across the counter, and forming a muddy lake that snaked all the way across the floor.
+I once forgot to put the coffee pot under the machine before flipping the switch and wandering out of the room.
+I returned a few minutes later to the sight of coffee spewing out of the machine, across the counter, and forming a muddy lake that snaked all the way across the kitchen.

--There was also that time I reached over to unplug the toaster.
+There was also that time I reached over to unplug the toaster.
 It was still hot, and it burned my arm.
-Yes, I actually got beat up by a toaster about a year ago.
+Yes, I actually got beat up by a toaster.

--I’d forgotten to coat a pan with canola oil before pouring the brownie mix in, and ended up eating the brownies all by myself right out of the pan with a fork because it just wouldn’t come out otherwise, and I hate wasting perfectly good food.
+And I’d once forgotten to coat a pan with oil before pouring the brownie mix in, and ended up eating the brownies all by myself right out of the pan with a fork because it just wouldn’t come out otherwise, and I hate wasting perfectly good food.

--The blender literally blew up on me while making a smoothie a few weeks ago.
+The blender also literally blew up on me while making a smoothie.
 In my defense, it was pretty old.